 British couples can receive a message from the Queen for a 60th, 65th and 70th anniversary, and every year after that.
 The end of World War Two is reflected in the number of messages sent - in 2005 thousands more diamond wedding messages were sent due to the large number of marriages as soldiers returned home from the war.

 Some British couples have held Guinness World Records for marriage.
 In 2006 the world's longest living married couple were Mr and Mrs Jones from South Wales whose wedding in 1923 was 83 years ago.
-They have since dropped down the list and the current record holders are a Japanese couple married in 1937.
-However, the record for the longest every marriage is held by a British couple - Mr and Mrs Chand from Bradford who were married for almost 91 years.
+In 2015 the record for the longest every marriage was held by a British couple - Mr and Mrs Chand from Bradford who were married for almost 91 years.